AerialRobotics-IITK/ariitk_auto_landing/README.md

 - [ ] Use different modes for tracking, either ground truth or Detection+Pose estimation, also whether to use trajectory generation or not
 - [ ] Finish README and Wiki
 - [ ] Check all files and parameterize any functional hard-coded values
+- [ ] Rigorous testing
+- [ ] Add functionality for moving husky via keyboard, and maybe also a function that gives the husky a random trajectory